PhyrexTsai/erc721-elftoken/README.md

-# ERC721 Elf Token
+# ERC721 - ElfToken

-This repo is an example for ERC721 about non-fungible token, using OpenZepplin .
+This repo is an example for ERC721 about non-fungible token, using [OpenZepplin](https://github.com/OpenZeppelin/openzeppelin-solidity).
 Simple ERC721 contract.

 ## How To Install Dependencies